birdLark/LarkMidTable/README.md

 1. Meet many small businesses and provide one-stop solutions.

-2. Make world-class products that can rival BAT factories.
+2. Make world-class products that can Google or Apple.

 3. Create value, generate value, and make the world a better place.